UltraOS/UltraProtocol/README.md

 Guarantees about the attribute array & attributes:
 - All attributes are guaranteed to be aligned on an 8 (or more if required) byte boundary.
+- All attributes and `address` fields, as well as any loader-allocated memory that might be accessed by the kernel is guaranteed to be within the mapped address space range.
+E.g for a 32-bit higher half exclusive kernel all attributes and modules are guaranteed to be allocated under 1 GiB of physical memory so that they can be safely accessed by the kernel.
 - The location of any specific attribute within the array is not fixed unless specified otherwise (in the attribute description).
 - All attributes of the same type are guaranteed to be a contiguous stream.
 - Every attribute type can only appear in the attribute array once unless specified otherwise (in the attribute description).
 - All attribute types are guaranteed to have `ultra_attribute_header` as the first member, this includes both current & future attributes.
 - It is safe to ignore any unknown attribute types.
 - All currently defined attributes are guaranteed to keep the same layout in the future protocol versions, but might have new members added at the end, which shouldn't affect any valid software as the header `size` field will be adjusted accordingly.

 Every attribute has a distinct type and starts with the following header: